rccz89/Memory-Game-Project/fend-project-memory-game-master/README.md

 ## How the Game Works

--The game board consists of sixteen "cards" arranged in a grid.
+- The game board consists of sixteen "cards" arranged in a grid.
--The deck is made up of eight different pairs of cards, each with different symbols on one side.
+- The deck is made up of eight different pairs of cards, each with different symbols on one side.
--The cards are arranged randomly on the grid with the symbol face down.
+- The cards are arranged randomly on the grid with the symbol face down.
--The gameplay rules are very simple: flip over two hidden cards at a time to locate the ones that match!
+- The gameplay rules are very simple: flip over two hidden cards at a time to locate the ones that match!

 ## Screenshoots